Bachelor of Fine Arts (BFA): Computer Animation Degree Overview

 Earning a Bachelor of Fine Arts in Computer Animation can lead to many careers in the digital media industry.
 Find out more about the technical skills you can acquire, what's normally required for admission and what specific job titles are available.

 Students may have opportunities to apply fine arts aesthetics and skills, such as drawing, painting and sculpting, with digital design techniques to create a portfolio of work.
-Most programs offer students an array of software to learn on and use, allowing students to gain hands-on experience in the field.
-Along with individual projects, students may have the opportunity to collaborate with other individuals, emerging as programmers and artists.
+Most programs include training in cutting-edge animation software, allowing them to gain hands-on experience in the field.
+Along with individual projects, students may have the opportunity to collaborate with other individuals.

 Individuals interested in applying to computer animation programs are usually expected to submit transcripts or the GED equivalent.
 Some colleges also require the submission of SAT and ACT scores.
 Many programs ask applicants to submit portfolios of work, as well.

 Most computer animation programs provide curricula that offer information on principles and techniques in the field.
 Students may develop skills in drawing, design and technical aspects.
 Course topics may include the following: